-Adventure Hollow is a homeschool program rooted in nature for nurturing young minds kindergarten through eleventh grade.
+Adventure Hollow is Charlotte Mason inspired and rooted in nature for nurturing young minds kindergarten through eleventh grade.
 Our hope is to cultivate an organic love for learning through hands-on experiences in nature science, literature, history and cultural arts.

 World History and Fine Art

-Our art class will make connections to the world around us by exploring traditional folk art techniques, sounds, and tastes.
-We will review the cultural and physical geography from countries representing each continent.
+This class will make connections to the world around us by exploring traditional folk art techniques, sounds, and tastes.
+We will review the cultural and physical geography of countries representing each continent.
 The students will also be exposed to significant artists and styles.
-Collectively we will learn how to work different mediums to create our own art to represent our cultural findings.
-Through this study we will learn about and appreciate the similarities and differences in people, traditions, and regions around the globe through exposure and hands on art crafts and activities.
-At the end of the school year our magic school bus will have traveled to Brazil, Japan, New Zealand, France, Greece, Russia, & Kenya.
+Collectively we will learn how to work with different mediums to create our own art to represent our cultural findings.
+Through this study, we will learn about and appreciate the similarities and differences in people, traditions, and regions around the globe through exposure and hands-on art crafts, and activities.
+At the end of the school year, our magic school bus will have traveled to Thailand, Costa Rica, Portugal, Dominican Republic, Tanzania, Argentina, and Oman.

-students dive into the treasures of civilization, as we take a look at passages from the Bible, ideas of philosophy, concepts from logic, and fine arts appreciation.
+Early mornings and late afternoons will be a time for students to gather together for a dive into the treasures of civilization, as we take a look at ideas of philosophy, concepts from logic, classical composers, poetry, and fine arts appreciation.